Beamdog/nwn-issues/.github/ISSUE_TEMPLATE/toolset.md

 ---
-name: 'Issue report: Game'
+name: Toolset
-about: Report a game issue, such as crashes, system/logic bugs, patch regressions.
+about: Report an issue with the toolset.
 title: ''
-labels: game
+labels: toolset
 assignees: ''

 ---